 You are better off not having any testimonials at all than creating fake ones.
 And if you truly have a great product or service, sooner or later your customers will start giving you real testimonials.

-All right, with that out of the way for the rest of this post I am going to break down what I think the ultimate blueprint for creating a super persuasive testimonial is.
+All right, with that out of the way for the rest of this post we are going to break down what we think the ultimate blueprint for creating a super persuasive testimonial is.

 Here we go.

 1. Use images